NUDelta/InShape/README.md

 microscope
 ==========

-Demo build for EECS 395 using Meteor
+Demo build for a physical crowdsourcing app that works to encourage physical activity among college students

-Site hosted at leesha.meteor.com
+Site hosted at fitsync.meteor.com